 Practice Room 332 contains sound amplification and recording technology that is available to music majors.
 The purpose of this equipment is for students to practice improvisation with amplified background tracks (Aebersold), and/or to record themselves for assessment, evaluation, graduate school or festival applications, or other professional purposes.
-The room is also used as chamber rehearsal space by some of the smaller instrumental ensembles.
+The room is also used for adjunct teaching and chamber rehearsal space.